The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Coffey County?

-Coffey County, Kansas has 4 public high schools, along with 2 middle schools and 4 elementary schools.
+Coffey County, Kansas has 4 public high schools, serving approximately 505 students.

 What is the largest school district in Coffey County?